John Chaney (basketball, born 1932): Coaching career

 Chaney first became a basketball coach in 1963 at William L. Sayre Junior High School (now high school) at 58th and Walnut Street in Philadelphia.
 His teams had a 59–9 win–loss record in three seasons.
 Inheriting a one-win team in 1966 at Simon Gratz High School in Philadelphia, Chaney compiled a 63–23 record in six seasons.

 Chaney's first collegiate position was at Cheyney State College, where he coached the Cheyney Wolves in the National Collegiate Athletic Association's (NCAA) Division II.
 At Cheyney, Chaney had a 232–56 record.
 Cheyney won the 1978 NCAA Division II men's basketball tournament.

-After a decade at Cheyney, Chaney moved on to Temple University in 1982, where he coached the Temple Owls in NCAA Division I. Chaney built a reputation as a tough coach who always demanded excellence on and off the court.
+After a decade at the school, Chaney moved on to Temple University in 1982, where he coached the Temple Owls in NCAA Division I. Chaney built a reputation as a tough coach who always demanded excellence on and off the court.
 He was well known for his early-morning practices, match-up zone defense, tough non-conference scheduling, and winning basketball teams.
 He won the Henry Iba Award, given annually to the best college basketball coach by the United States Basketball Writers Association, in 1987 and 1988.

 On February 13, 1994, Chaney threatened to kill then-University of Massachusetts Amherst coach John Calipari at a post-game news conference, where Calipari was speaking at a podium.
 Chaney entered the conference mid-speech, calling him an "Italian son-of-a-bitch," accusing Calipari of manipulating the referees.
 When Calipari attempted to respond to the accusations, Chaney yelled, "Shut up...!", and proceeded to charge the stage, before being stopped by security.
 While being held back, Chaney shouted, "When I see you, I'm gonna kick your ass!"
 As security restrained Chaney, he repeatedly yelled, "I'll kill you!" and angrily admitted telling his players to "knock your fucking kids in the mouth."
 Chaney received a one-game suspension for the incident.
 The two coaches later reconciled.
 Chaney praised Calipari's coaching ability and defended him over the Derrick Rose controversy at the University of Memphis.